This article was last updated on 14 February 2020.

-In the summer months the Blue Eye gets super crowded, but in September it wasn’t too bad.
+In the summer months the Blue Eye gets super crowded, but in September it wasn’t too bad, making shoulder season the best time to visit the Blue Eye.
 Although there were definitely a fair amount of tourists clamouring to take pictures, everybody was very respectful, allowing each other to jump in, swim around and take photographs at their leisure.
-However, given the size of the Blue Eye, I think that if there were many more people around, we wouldn’t have been able to enjoy it.
+However, given the size of the Blue Eye, I think that if there were many more people around, the beauty would have been spoilt somewhat.

 The Blue Eye is located in between Saranda and Gijrokaster, making it a great day trip from Saranda.
 You can reach it by car or by taking a 50 minute bus from Saranda and then walking for 15 minutes.

 Dhërmi is one of the most famous places in Albania and is located right next to Drymades.
 While it is incredibly popular, it is still possible to find some secluded spots, and it is definitely worth adding Dhërmi Beach to your list of Albanian beaches to visit as there is an abundance of other things to check out when you’ve finished sunbathing, including the Hypapante Church, the Panagia Monastery, the Pirates Cave and Gramata Harbour.
 Dhërmi Beach itself is a pebble beach, so be sure to rent a sun lounger if you want to be comfortable!